 Despite the fact that Kraków’s tram and bus network is incredibly easy to use, even for foreigners, we’ll still admit to being a bit put off from using it at first; that is until we discovered the veritable skeleton key to unlocking public transport: the krakow.jakdojade.pl website and the jakdojade app for your smartphone.
-The former is a great tool for advance planning, but the app is more practical for figuring out how to get from point A to B once you’re out in town and away from your computer.
+The former is a wonderful and free tool for advance planning, but the paid app is more practical for figuring out how to get from point A to B once you’re out in town and away from your computer.
 Just type in your starting address (the app does this automatically) and destination, or pin the locations on a map; select the time you want to depart or arrive, and Jakdojade magically churns out the best method for you to get there.
 Finished at the museum and want to head back to the hotel?
 This app will tell you exactly which bus or tram to get on, lead you to the correct stop and even tell you which ticket to buy.
 It’s brilliant and absolutely worth the couple euros you’ll spend to download it.
 For those who prefer to feel smarter than their phones, you can also find timetables and network maps at mpk.krakow.pl.

 This site can also help you get from point A to point B within Kraków, but is really invaluable when it comes to planning the journey to your next destination by bus or train.
 Use e-podroznik.pl to easily search bus and train connections and timetables, compare prices and even buy tickets in one of seven languages.
 There’s also a free mobile app (Android only).

 The world’s first and most popular taxi app is very much available in PL.
 MyTaxi allows you to compare rates, arrival times, car models, and more, sending the cab of your choice to your location (and allowing you to track its progress) without you having to talk to any dispatchers.
 Download it for free from their website: mytaxi.com.